marijnh/Eloquent-JavaScript/19_paint.md

-The pointer down handler given to `PictureCanvas` calls the currently selected tool with the appropriate arguments, and, if that returns a move handler, adapts that to also receive the state.
+The pointer down handler given to `PictureCanvas` calls the currently selected tool with the appropriate arguments, and, if that returns a move handler, adapts it to also receive the state.

-{{index "reduce method", "map method", whitespace}}
+{{index "reduce method", "map method", whitespace, "setState method"}}

 All controls are constructed and stored in `this.controls`, so that they can be updated when the application state changes.
 The call to `reduce` introduces spaces between the controls' DOM elements, so that they don't look so pressed together.

-The component's `setState` method passes on the state update to all its subcomponents.

 {{index "select (HTML tag)", "change event", "ToolSelect class", "setState method"}}